HappySeaFox/sail/FAQ.md

 ### The memory management technique implemented in SAIL

-Internally, SAIL always tries to clean up on errors.
+Internally, SAIL always cleans up on errors.
 If you encounter a memory leak on error, please report it.

 **C only:** However, if an engineer encounters an error in the middle of reading or writing an image with the `advanced` or a deeper API, it's always a responsibility of the engineer to stop reading or writing with